Difference Between Public and Private Accounting

 |Character Traits||Must be comfortable to interview clients||Must be comfortable to query other departments of the same company|

-As can be seen from the above explanations that both the categories of accounting are very different in nature and serve important roles in the assessment of a company’s financial statement in their own unique ways.
-Both public and private accounting involve more or less similar kind of job activities, skills, and education.
+As can be seen from the above explanations that both categories of accounting are very different in nature and serve important roles in the assessment of a company’s financial statement in their own unique ways; Both public and private accounting involves more or less similar kind of job activities, skills, and education.